mhevery/Largo-docs/Codex/Modifying-Largo-styles.md

 ## Modify Largo

 1. Modify the LESS files in `less/`
+    * If you're working on an existing component, edit the appropriate existing file(s) in `less/inc/`
+    * If you're working on a new component, create a new file in `less/inc/` and import that file in `less/style.less`

+For example, from the root directory of the Largo repository:

+    $ touch less/inc/yournewcomponent.less

+Edit `less/inc/yournewcomponent.less`, then in `less/style.css`:

+    ...
+    @import "inc/yournewcomponent.less";
+    ...

-2. Recompile the LESS into CSS in `css/`
+2. Recompile the LESS into CSS in `css/`.
+From the root of the Largo repository, run:

+    $ lessc -x less/style.less > css/style.css

 ## Useful links